Blueberryy/Anti-Speedrunner_System/README.md

 ```
 - Scenario 3
 ```
-ass_enabledgamemodes "coop,versus" // The plugin itself is enabled in only "coop" and "versus" mode. asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.
+ass_gamemodetypes "8" // The plugin itself is enabled in only Scavenge game modes. ass_enabledgamemodes "coop,versus" // The plugin itself is enabled in only "coop" and "versus" mode. asssaferoom_enabledgamemodes "coop" // The Saferoom system is only enabled in "coop" mode.

-Outcome: The plugin is only enabled in "coop" and "versus" modes but the Saferoom system will automatically shut off if the game mode isn't "coop" mode.
+Outcome: The plugin is off.
 ```

 6. What is the assstrike_distancelimit convar for?